MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     ![Survey closed settings](media/survey-closed-setting.png "Survey closed settings")

-- **Specific start date**: Specify a start date and time to start receiving responses.
+- **Select when the survey will be available**: Specify a start date and time to start receiving responses.
 By default, this isn't selected.

     When you select this option, you can specify a **Start date** and **Start time** when the survey will be open for respondents.